 Now in its 20th year, the Annual Celebration of Craft promotes the appreciation of fine craftsmanship and supports the School's mission to train students for careers in traditional trades.
-Over the course of two months, NBSS will display exquisite work from our extended community, as well as host several signature events at the School.
+Over the course of two months, NBSS displayed exquisite work from our extended community and hosted several signature events at the School.

 On Thursday, May 9, the NBSS community kicked off the months-long Celebration with a fun and lively Opening Party.
 A record-breaking 225 guests gathered to enjoy our expansive Student & Alumni Exhibit, program demonstrations, live music, and great conversation with friends.